repozilla2/sentinel-proxy/README.md

 5. **Open a Reproduction Partner issue (no hardware required)**
    → [Apply here](https://github.com/repozilla2/sentinel-proxy/issues/new?template=reproduction_partner.md)

-This repository is structured so that safety claims can be independently inspected and reproduced.
+This repository is structured so that conformance claims can be independently inspected and reproduced.

 ---